nshimaza/race-tmvar-async-exception/README.md

 * Does NOT reproduce with +RTS -N1
 * Program stalls after 'A' printed
 * High CPU based on given -Nx
-    * If you have 4 core machine with hyper thread enabled and you give -N8, CPU utilization will be 100%
+    * CPU won't be 100% if you gave x smaller than available hardware threads of your platform.
 * Does NOT reproduce if TMVar is replaced by MVar

 This program intentionally creates race condition between TMVar operation and